xbokmd/plastilinn/docs/xBoK/sections/profile_Name_-_Transactions.md

 # #profile Name - Transactions
 - ## 🔍 Definition
   - A profile/transaction refers to the collection of data and activities associated with a specific customer or business transaction.
-- ## 📰 Content type (transaction)
+- ## 📰 Content type (#transaction)
-  - Content is of type list.

-  - Content uses the following classes:
+  - Content is of type list and uses the following classes: #transaction
-    - transaction

 - ## 🔑 Keys